typelift/Swiftz/README.md

 let both = comp.apply(10) // 33

 /// An Arrow that runs both operations on its input and combines both
-/// results into a tuple
+/// results into a tuple.
 let add5AndMultiply2 = Function.arr(+5) &&& Function.arr(*2)
 let both = add5AndMultiply2.apply(10) // (15, 20)